rshipp/geodigger/onepage.md

 ## Public streams and the filter endpoint
 Twitter offers three streaming APIs for use by developers [[3]](https://dev.twitter.com/docs/streaming-apis).
-The first, which is the most useful for data minging applications, is the public stream.
+The first, which is the most useful for data mining applications, is the public stream.
 This API allows applications to read from a subset of all public data flowing through Twitter.
 The other streaming APIs, the user stream and the site stream, are geared towards developers who are writing an application that provides some sort of service to Twitter users.
-Within the public streaming API are three "endpoints," which are used to determine what messages the appliaction wishes to recieve [[5]](https://dev.twitter.com/docs/streaming-apis/streams/public).
+Within the public streaming API are three "endpoints," which are used to determine what messages the application wishes to receive [[5]](https://dev.twitter.com/docs/streaming-apis/streams/public).
 The "sample" endpoint returns a small, random subset of all data, while the "firehose" endpoint returns all status updates that pass through